wehs7661/ensemble_md/docs/simulations.rst

     usage: run_REXEE [-h] [-y YAML] [-c CKPT] [-g G_VECS] [-o OUTPUT] [-m MAXWARN]

-    This code runs a REXEE simulation given necessary inputs.
+    This CLI runs a REXEE simulation given necessary inputs.

     optional arguments:
-    -h, --help            show this help message and exit -y YAML, --yaml YAML  The input YAML file that contains REXEE parameters.
+      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path to the input YAML file that contains REXEE parameters.
 (Default: params.yaml)
-    -c CKPT, --ckpt CKPT  The NPY file containing the replica-space trajectories.
+      -c CKPT, --ckpt CKPT  The file path to the NPY file containing the replica-space trajectories.
 This file is a necessary checkpoint file for extending the simulaiton.
 (Default: rep_trajs.npy)
       -g G_VECS, --g_vecs G_VECS
-                            The NPY file containing the timeseries of the whole-range alchemical weights.
-This file is a necessary input if ones wants to update the file when extending the simulation.
+                              The file path to the NPY file containing the timeseries of the whole-range alchemical weights.
+This file is a necessary input if ones wants to update the file when extending a weight- updating simulation.
 (Default: g_vecs.npy)
       -o OUTPUT, --output OUTPUT
-                            The output file for logging how replicas interact with each other.
+                              The file path to the output file for logging how replicas interact with each other.
 (Default: run_REXEE_log.txt)
       -m MAXWARN, --maxwarn MAXWARN
                               The maximum number of warnings in parameter specification to be ignored.
+(Default: 0)

 In our current implementation, it is assumed that all replicas of an REXEE simulations are performed in parallel using MPI.
-Naturally, performing an REXEE simulation using :code:`run_REXEE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
+Naturally, performing a REXEE simulation using :code:`run_REXEE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
 For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_REXEE` (or :code:`mpiexec -n 4 run_REXEE`) to run an REXEE simulation composed of 4 replicas with 4 MPI processes.
 Note that in this case, it is often recommended to explicitly specify